Freeloo/FT/README.md

 Now : v 0.2 is here !!!

-\nSoon : the v 0.3 lol
+Soon : the v 0.3 lol
 ____________
 UDAPTE - V-0.2, ne "interface", and one new command.
 ____________